Building and Construction Studies 1 (8518.5)

 Special assessment requirements

-It is a requirement that all assessment items be submitted, a grade of at least 50% obtained in the Assignment 3, and a grade of at least 50% attained overall in order to pass this unit.
+It is a requirement that all assessment items be submitted, a grade of at least 40% obtained in Assignment 3 (In-class test), and a grade of at least 50% attained overall in order to pass this unit.

 Please note that this unit is designed for online and face-to-face delivery.
 This means that students who do not attend classes regularly will be at a disadvantage in terms of information, learning and feedback.